Sandwich, New Hampshire

 Sandwich is a town in Carroll County, New Hampshire, United States.
-Its population was 1,466 at the 2020 census.
+Its population was 1,466 at the 2020 census, and an estimated 1,548 in 2025.
 Sandwich includes the villages of Center Sandwich and North Sandwich.
 Part of the White Mountain National Forest is in the north, and part of Squam Lake is in the southwestern corner of the town.
 As such, Sandwich lies on the boundary between New Hampshire's Lakes Region and White Mountains Region.
 The Sandwich Range of the White Mountains lies partially within the town, as does the namesake Sandwich Mountain.
 The town is home to the Sandwich Fair, a popular agricultural fair that occurs every October.

 History

 Chartered in 1763 by colonial Governor Benning Wentworth, the land was considered so inaccessible that the grant was enlarged, making Sandwich one of the largest towns in the state.
 It was named in honor of John Montagu, 4th Earl of Sandwich, said to be the inventor of the sandwich.

 The earliest European settlers arrived in 1767.
 By 1830 Sandwich had grown to a population of 2,700, nearly double the current (2020) population.
 At that time the town contained farms, stores, mills, churches, schools, carpenters, blacksmiths, and wheelwrights.

 By the end of the 1800s much of the population had left Sandwich to live in cities to the west.
 Sandwich began to be an attraction for visitors, summer residents and artists, which continues to this day.

 The League of New Hampshire Craftsmen began in Sandwich as "Sandwich Home Industries" in 1920, and continues statewide today.
 Each fall the town hosts the Sandwich Fair.
 The Durgin Bridge, built in 1864, is a covered bridge in the eastern section of town.